fredrix96/portfolio_source/content/myunitygame.md

 <br />

 The [BurstCompile] command seen at the top of figure 6 is yet an additonal way to optimize the code.
-It is a seperate compiler which will run execute the code even faster by further optimizing the code.
+It is a separate compiler which will run execute the code even faster by further optimizing the code.
 However, I have not yet succeeded in implementing it because it is even more strict to use than the job system.
 The burst compiler can not work with classes or Unity objects unless they are singletons.
 So for me to implement it would mean that I have to rethink bigger parts of my code structure, and I am not sure if it is worth it.
-I would definitely have planned for it if I knew that it existed while I started this project.
+I would definitely have planned for it if I knew that it existed when I started this project.

 <br />